Institute of Pacific Relations: Attacks over alleged communist influences and demise

 The IPR itself was like a specialized political flypaper in its attractive power for Communists ...The IPR has been considered by the American Communist Party and by Soviet officials as an instrument of Communist policy, propaganda and military intelligence.
-The IPR disseminated and sought to popularize false information including information originating from Soviet and Communist sources....
-The IPR was a vehicle used by the Communists to orient American far eastern policies toward Communist objectives.
+The IPR disseminated and sought to popularize false information including information originating from Soviet and Communist sources...The IPR was a vehicle used by the Communists to orient American far eastern policies toward Communist objectives.

 Elizabeth Bentley testified that NKVD spy chief Jacob Golos warned her to stay away from the IPR because it was "as red as a rose, and you shouldn't touch it with a 10-foot pole."
 Likewise, Louis Budenz, former editor of the Daily Worker, testified that Alexander Trachtenberg of the Communist Party-affiliated International Publishers told him that party leaders thought the IPR was "too much a concentration point for Communists; the control could be maintained without such a galaxy of Communists in it."

 The IPR lost its tax-exempt status as an educational body in 1955, when the Internal Revenue Service alleged that the Institute had engaged in the dissemination of controversial and partisan propaganda, and had attempted to influence the policies or opinions of the government.
 Under the leadership of William L. Holland, the IPR pursued a long legal action to regain tax-exempt status, which lasted until 1959.
 The final court judgment rejected all allegations by the Internal Revenue Service.

 By the mid-1950s, the IPR was facing other challenges – notably the development of well-funded centers for Asian Studies at major American universities such as Harvard, Yale, Berkeley, Michigan and Columbia.
-The rise of these centers created an opinion that the IPR was no longer necessary.
+The rise of these centers created a perception that the IPR was no longer necessary.
 The large foundations which had previously supported the IPR shifted their financial resources to the university centers.

 At the end of the IRS case, a degree of financial support that the Institute had attracted due to free speech issues and the IRS case was lost to other causes.
 The IPR also had been gradually losing academic contributors due in part to the rise of the US based Association for Asian Studies.

 The Institute of Pacific Relations was dissolved in 1960.
-It became the catalyst under William L. Holland for the 1961 founding of UBC Department of Asian Studies.
+However, it became the catalyst for the 1961 founding of the Department of Asian Studies at the University of British Columbia (UBC).
+In 1960, publication of the journal Pacific Affairs, which William L. Holland continued to edit, was transferred to UBC, which has continued its publication to the present.This initiative was taken by then UBC President Norman MacKenzie, a founding member of the Canadian Institute of International Affairs.
+MacKenzie brought Holland from the US to UBC in 1961 to head a new Department of Asian Studies, which was an outgrowth of the original purpose of the IPR founders.
+Holland brought with him much of the now defunct IPR's archives.